Nicaragua releases over 200 political prisoners and sends them to the US – KION546

 Blinken noted that those who were detained included “include political and business leaders, journalists, civil society representatives, and students.”

-The individuals all flew to Dulles International airport, which is near Washington, D.C, today, Blinken said.

-“The individuals arrived today, and the United States is providing medical and legal support to ease their arrival,” Blinken said.
+The individuals, who all flew to Dulles International airport, will be granted humanitarian parole for two years, allowing them to remain US and giving them the time to apply for asylum if they wish, according to Price.

-Images from the airport showed tearful scenes as activists and supporters greeted the arrivals.
+Images from the airport on Thursday showed tearful scenes as activists and supporters greeted the arrivals.

+Price said that the action “was not part of a broader bargain,” and that “sanctions and other restrictions remain in place.”

+“It was the Nicaraguan government that decided to offer the opportunity to these individuals to travel to the United States,” Price said.
+“We agreed that we would of course receive them.”

 Nicaragua’s government under fifth-term President Ortega has sharply cracked down on both the press and on critics over the past two years.